Training with a partner motivates you to push harder.

-LA-based Group Fitness Manger Angela Leigh and her boyfriend Shaun Jenkins, a Tier 3+ trainer in New York City, live nearly 3,000 miles apart, so when they can get together for a workout, it’s all fireworks and fat-burning.
+LA-based group fitness manager Angela Leigh and her boyfriend Shaun Jenkins, a Tier 3+ trainer in New York City, live nearly 3,000 miles apart, so when they can get together for a workout, it’s all fireworks and fat-burning.
 "When you're working out with a partner there is this extra (good) pressure to really 'show up' for the session," says Leigh.
-And if you really — I mean really — like that partner, it's even better: "Seeing my lady sweat and work hard is just as attractive as seeing her in a little black dress," says Jenkins.
+And if you really like that partner, it's even better: "Seeing my lady sweat and work hard is just as attractive as seeing her in a little black dress," says Jenkins.
 "I love it."

-As we approach February 14, we asked the couple to create their ultimate do-together workout.
-Here, four of their favorite moves.
+Here, the couple shares four of their favorite do-together moves.
 Do 3 sets of the indicated reps:

 Windmill Push Ups